ImpromptAI/openplugin/docs/source/getting_started/index.rst

 Requesting Plugin Selection
 ===========================

-The core of the OpenPlugin functionality is plugin selection.
+A key feature of OpenPlugin is plugin selection.
 The API server provides an interface to perform this function.
 The input to the call specifies:

 1. User's natural language message that may require the use of a plugin to optimally respond to.
 2. Set of plugins to consider.